Did you know?

 Since 1977, in Quebec, all children, except those who meet specific criteria, must be educated in French until the end of their secondary studies, whether in a public school or in a subsidized private school.
 Loyola is a subsidized private English high school.
 Except for certain exceptions, students require a Certificate of Eligibility for English Language Education to attend Loyola.
 Click here to find out more about English eligibility.

 - When will applications for girls open for the first time?

 To celebrate this exciting evolution to our community, Loyola will be unveiling more details about our programming in time for our Open House on September 17, 2022 when families of grade 5 and 6 students of all genders are invited to meet our faculty, staff and students, and explore our facilities.
-Applications for both boys and girls will be opening soon, in anticipation of welcoming the first female students at the beginning of the 2023-2024 school year.
+Applications for 2023-24 are open now.
 As is currently the case, however, potential students must possess Quebec English-language eligibility to register.